donbonifacio/blog/content/post/leveling-up-developers.md

 taking it to be tested with my readers.
 Then I'll gather that data and use it to improve my process.

-So I'll ask you to fill out a survey about the next improvement points.
-Please help me get better at growing developers.
+So I'll ask you to share your opinions with me (contacts on the bottom of the page).
+How can I improve my process?
+What are those things that I value that you don't believe are that important?
+What else am I missing?

 # What makes a top performer?